Thursday, February 28, 2013

 Thursday, February 14, 2013

-The “death” of my cookie shop? (part I)
+The "Death” of My Cookie Shop? (part I)

-I remember sitting at my parent’s house with a piece of graph paper, laying out the design I wanted for the shop.
-I created the “Kiddie Korral,” a neat place where kids can sit and decorate their own cookie.
-We had some students from UGA paint a huge farm mural in the Korral.
-We also have birthday parties and field trips in this area.
+Years earlier, I remember sitting at my parent’s kitchen table with a piece of graph paper, laying out the shop’s design.
+I created a Kiddie Korral, a neat place where kids could decorate cookies.
+University of Georgia students painted an enormous farm mural in the Korral.
+We host birthday parties and field trips.

-**Photo of Bessie the Cow (our mascot) in the Kiddie Korral!
+**Photo of Bessie the Cow (our mascot) in the Kiddie Korral.

 Tuesday, February 12, 2013